cuthbertLab/music21/music21/documentation/source/installing/installAdditional.rst

-Note that on the Mac if you're using Python 2.7 (installed with recent operating systems), it comes with Matplotlib and its dependencies, so unless you need pyaudio or PIL, you're all set!.
+Note that on the Mac if you're using Python 2.7 (installed with recent operating systems), it comes with Matplotlib and its dependencies, so unless you need pyaudio or pillow/PIL, you're all set!.